-Children respond to fear and uncertainty in very different ways, and it’s important that you look out for and react to signs which could indicate your children is struggling – either with the idea of lockdown, or the concept of returning to school again.
+Children respond to fear and uncertainty in very different ways, and it’s important that you look out for and react to signs which could indicate your children is struggling.
 Alongside this, ensure that they are not exposed to scaremongering media stories, news and speculative gossip; all of which can create unnecessary anxiety.

 Be aware of how you react

 It’s normal for parents to feel overwhelmed, particularly in such uncertain times as these.
 However, be aware that your reactions are not only on show to your children but can in turn impact them too.

 This is why looking after your own mental health is and remains such an important part of supporting your child’s own mental wellbeing.

 Find safe ways for them to interact with others

 Whether it’s through online games, Zoom video calls, or phone calls, encouraging your child to interact with extended family and with friends their own age will help them to retain some sense of normality.

 One of the broadest concerns throughout lockdown, especially for parents, has been the lack of interaction that children have been able to have with friends and peers.
 Establishing a regular routine, where they are able to safely chat to those their own age is incredibly important and will be beneficial when it comes to ultimately readjusting to normality again.